ahmeterdmbulut/CMPE-250-Projects/3. Magical Map/README.md

 # Magical Map

-This project is a simulation of the "Magical Map" game, developed as part of the CmpE 250 Data Structures and Algorithms course in Fall 2025.
+This project is a simulation of the "Magical Map" game, developed as part of the CmpE 250 Data Structures and Algorithms course in.
 The application simulates navigating through a magical land using an enchanted map, solving objectives while encountering hidden surprises and challenges designed by the wizard Oz.

 ## Features